A Sustainable, Cost Effective and Scalable Technology for In Situ Remediation of PCBs

-RemBac Environmental LLC provides sustainable, eco-friendly materials and expertise for in situ bioremediation of sediments and soils contaminated with polychlorinated biphenyls (PCBs), a potentially toxic pollutant.
-Our patented product, bioamended activated carbon (BAC), provides three critical advantages for site remediation: 1) the combined action of naturally occurring PCB degrading bacteria with activated carbon both degrades and sequesters PCBs to mitigate their toxicity, 2) the approach is cost effective and can be used as an alternative or in combinaiton with current technologies for PCB treatment such as dredging and capping, and; 3) it meets the growing demand for sustainable treatment alternatives with a lower carbon footprint and reduced risk to human health and the environment.
+RemBac Environmental LLC provides sustainable, environmentally friendly materials and expertise for in situ bioremediation of sediments and soils contaminated with polychlorinated biphenyls (PCBs), a global toxic pollutant.
+Our patented technology provides three critical advantages for site remediation: 1) the combined action of naturally occurring PCB degrading bacteria with activated carbon both degrades and sequesters PCBs to mitigate their toxicity, 2) the approach is cost effective and can be used as an alternative or in combinaiton with current technologies for PCB treatment such as dredging and capping, and; 3) it meets the growing demand for sustainable treatment alternatives with a lower carbon footprint and reduced risk to human health and the environment.

 THE BIOAMENDMENT